-We receive feedback about the All Tournament Team selection process after each WSICT; it was no different after the 2015 WSICT.
-The bottom line, however, is that most coaches want to keep selecting the team.
-As a result, we’re not going to change the process of how the All Tournament Team is selected in 2016.
+We receive feedback about the All Tournament Team selection process after each WSICT; it was no different after the 2016 WSICT.
+The bottom line, however, is that the majority of coaches (over 80%) want to keep selecting the team.
+As a result, we’re not going to change the process of how the All Tournament Team is selected in 2017.
 While not perfect, as it has evolved over the past thirteen years, we believe it is the fairest process possible.

 The biggest frustrations voiced by coaches were that they couldn’t watch all the teams in their division play in order to cast a more informed vote, and that they occasionally disagreed with opposing coaches about who on their own team most deserved to make the All Tournament Team.
 The latter issue we’ve already addressed, as best we can, as outlined above.
 As far as coaches not being able to watch the games of teams they don’t play, while we obviously don’t require coaches to do that before they vote, the opportunity to do so exists given the 1:15 and 2:30 breaks between games for all teams.
 However, even if every coach voted only for players on the six or seven teams his/her team plays, the players that impressed most would still be the ones to make the All Tournament Team.

-As noted above, for the 2016 All Tournament Team selection process, each coach will again be asked to nominate a minimum of three, and maximum of five, players to appear on the ballot.
-The deadline for submitting your All Tournament Team nominations is five weeks before the 2016 WSICT for your grade/gender (the same deadline as for Liability Waivers and rosters).
-For coaches who do not submit their minimum (of three) or maximum (of five) nominations, we will do one of the following (again, as with missing rosters, we hope not to be forced to take any of the following steps, but we need a procedure in place for coaches who do not submit this information on a timely basis):
+As noted above, for the 2017 All Tournament Team selection process, each coach will again be asked to nominate a minimum of three, and maximum of five, players to appear on the ballot.
+The deadline for submitting your All Tournament Team nominations is five weeks before the 2017 WSICT for your grade/gender (the same deadline as for Liability Waivers/Concussion Agreements and rosters).
+For coaches who do not submit their minimum of three or maximum of five nominations, we will do one of the following (again, as with missing rosters, we hope not to be forced to take any of the following steps, but we need a procedure in place for coaches who do not submit this information on a timely basis):

-Coaches who failed to submit a ballot at the 2015 WSICT, and who did not respond after receiving an e-mail a day or two after the WSICT they attended, reminding them of this requirement, will not receive an invitation to the 2016 (or later) WSICT, whether coaching the same team or a different team.
+Coaches who failed to submit a ballot at the 2016 WSICT, and who did not respond after receiving an e-mail a day or two after the WSICT they attended, reminding them of this requirement, will not receive an invitation to the 2017 (or later) WSICT, whether coaching the same team or a different team.
 The same will be the case with coaches who voted for only a minimal percentage of the requested number of players or clearly didn't take the process seriously.
-Players named to the All Tournament Team in a given grade will be posted on The Great Northwest’s website (gnbl.org) within 96 hours after the tournament’s conclusion (by the following Friday).
+Players named to the All Tournament Team in a given grade will be posted on The Great Northwest’s website (gnbl.org) the Friday following each tournament.